Keyboard shortcuts

 var aClass = "cs340"

-To check if an element exists, we add : before accessing with [].
-Thus this will return true if element exists.
+To check whether an element exists, add : before [].
+The result is true when the element exists.

 var val: vec = {1, 2, 3, 4, 5, 6, 7, 8, 9, 10}